kamalALX/simple_shell/README.md

 		Our shell was developed and tested in the Ubuntu 14.04 LTS environment.

-   Featres of the shell include:
+   Feautres of the shell include:

 	 - Displaying a prompt and awaiting user input for command execution.
 Command lines are terminated with a new line.